zaza0209/GEERL/rebuttal_cs.md

 -->

 ### Significance: somewhat significant (e.g., significant performance in some but not all experiments, missing a baseline)
-- We appreciate your comment and would like to clarify that we have indeed included the ordinary Fitted Q Iteration (FQI) as a baseline in our experiments and compared its performance with our proposed algorithm, GFQI.
+- We appreciate your comment and would like to clarify that we have indeed included
+    - the ordinary Fitted Q Iteration.
-- In addition to FQI, we have also included other baseline algorithms such as Adapted GTD (AGTD), Conservative Q-Learning (CQL), Double Deep Q-Network (DDQN), and the behavior policy used in the Intern Health Study (IHS) to provide a comprehensive evaluation.
+    - Adapted GTD (AGTD),
+    - Conservative Q-Learning (CQL),
+    - Double Deep Q-Network (DDQN), and
+    - the behavior policy used in the Intern Health Study (IHS) to provide a comprehensive evaluation.

 ### Significance justification
 * If the covariance structure is well-specified, the results in Figure 5 make sense, though I am curious why GFQI does not get asymptotically better as the number of clusters increases.
 Additionally, the performance of GFQI is not consistently better under some conditions, which leads me to question when GFQI is most appropriate to use.
 I would appreciate additional discussion of this.

     Thank you for the detailed feedback.
 In response:

     - First, we would like to clarify that GFQI **does** get asymptotically better in general as the number of clusters increases.
 Referring to the first row of Figure 5, the overall trend indicates that the regret decreases as the number of clusters increases.
 However, we acknowledge that this trend is not perfectly monotonic in some cases.
 For example, in the first panel, the regret slightly increases when the number of clusters changes from 20 to 25.
 This fluctuation may be due to randomness introduced by the random seed or an insufficient number of simulation repetitions.
 To address this, we conducted additional experiments with 30 clusters and observed that the regret decreases again, confirming GFQI's consistency.